unkiwii/eros/README.md

 Blocks of code (functions, methods, lambdas) and Type definitions (classes) are first-class objects and had methods of their own.

 #### "Objects are discrete, self-contained, combinations of code and data"
-All the data is private.
-Accesible only by code of the same object.
-All the code is public.
-Accesible by everyone.
+All the data is private, accesible only by code of the same object.
+All the code is public, accesible by everyone.

 #### Objects recieve messages like Smalltalk
 ```